priyanshusri/Esp32-led-blinking-pattern-repo/README.md

 external interrupt on the falling edge.
 In order to make the button more reliable, I added a software debounce using esp_timer_get_time(), so accidental multiple detections from bouncing contacts are filtered out.
-Each valid button press cycles through a state machine that changes the LED pattern (OFF → LED1 → LED2 → LED3 → ALL).
+Each valid button press cycles through a state machine that changes the LED pattern (off → led1 → led2 → led3 → all).
 The main special thing about my solution is that it uses register-level LED control plus an interrupt-driven button instead of simple polling or Arduino functions.
 This matches real embedded system practices and makes the program more responsive and efficient.